906 words

 Final Thoughts (From a Girl Who Gets It)#

-But also?
+But here’s the good news.
 It’s totally doable.

 Stay curious.
 Keep learning.

-And remember: great models run on clean data and smart decisions — just like you.
+And remember: great models run on clean data and smart decisions.
+Just like you.

 Tatiana Mikhaleva